alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

 - [Wav2Letter](https://github.com/ARM-software/ML-zoo/tree/1a92aa08c0de49a7304e0a7f3f59df6f4fd33ac8/models/speech_recognition/wav2letter/tflite_pruned_int8).
 - [Anomaly Detection](https://github.com/ARM-software/ML-zoo/raw/7c32b097f7d94aae2cd0b98a8ed5a3ba81e66b18/models/anomaly_detection/micronet_medium/tflite_int8/ad_medium_int8.tflite).

-When using *Ethos-U55* NPU backend, Vela compiler optimizes the the NN model.
+When using *Ethos-U* NPU backend, Vela compiler optimizes the the NN model.
 However, if not and it is supported by TensorFlow Lite Micro, then it falls back on the CPU and execute.

 ![Vela compiler](./media/vela_flow.jpg)

-The Vela compiler is a tool that can optimize a neural network model into a version that run on an embedded system containing the *Ethos-U55* NPU.
+The Vela compiler is a tool that can optimize a neural network model into a version that run on an embedded system containing the *Ethos-U* NPU.

-The optimized model contains custom operators for sub-graphs of the model that the *Ethos-U55* NPU can accelerate.
+The optimized model contains custom operators for sub-graphs of the model that the *Ethos-U* NPU can accelerate.
 The remaining layers that cannot be accelerated, are left unchanged, and are run on the CPU using optimized, `CMSIS-NN`, or reference kernels provided by the inference engine.